Aaron and Todd Helbing

 Aaron Helbing and Todd Helbing are American sibling screenwriters who had formerly worked as a team.
 They are known for their work on the Starz series Spartacus and Black Sails, and for The CW superhero drama The Flash.
 They stopped writing together after Season 3 of The Flash, splitting into separate careers.

+The Helbings are known for their ability to blend high-stakes drama with superhero tropes, often incorporating emotional depth into their characters while maintaining the action and spectacle expected from genre shows.

 Career

 In 1999, Todd first got his start on the drama Melrose Place, where he served as an assistant production coordinator.
 He then had positions on such projects as Beverly Hills, 90210 and The Twilight Zone.
 He and his brother first worked together on the HBO series Carnivàle; Todd as an assistant production coordinator, and Aaron as a writers assistant.

 Todd then spent 2009 as a script coordinator on Entourage, while Aaron worked on the cable dramas Saved and Brotherhood, also as a script coordinator.
 The first script the two co-wrote was for the Superman prequel series Smallville’s season seven episode "Hero".
 They went on to write for such series as Mortal Kombat: Legacy, Halo 4: Forward Unto Dawn and The Mob Doctor.
 They served as supervising producers on the second season of the Starz drama Black Sails; writing the episode "XIII.".